 Distinguished Teaching Awards Overview & Past Recipients

-The Distinguished Teaching Awards recognize and celebrate faculty for exceptional contributions to undergraduate education through innovative pedagogy and other impactful teaching practices.
-Recipients of the Distinguished Teaching Award are seen as exemplars of our teacher-scholar model, who inspire the rest of the UM-Dearborn community to be committed to an undergraduate education of academic excellence and to preparing students for a lifetime of learning and growth.
+The University of Michigan-Dearborn annually bestows two Distinguished Teaching Awards to recognize and celebrate faculty for exceptional contributions to undergraduate education through innovative pedagogy and other impactful teaching practices.
+Recipients of the Distinguished Teaching Awards are seen as exemplars of our teacher-scholar model, who inspire the rest of the UM-Dearborn community to be committed to providing an undergraduate education of academic excellence and to preparing students for a lifetime of learning and growth.
 Two awards are given annually.

 Nilay Chakraborty, associate professor in the Department of Mechanical Engineering in the College of Engineering and Computer Science (CECS), is a 2019 recipient of the Distinguished Teaching Award.